KyranWissink/VIS/README.md

 ## VIpy: HGVS variant interpretation using SPLICEAI
 This script allows direct HGVS mutation variant prediction using SpliceAI.
 <br>
 This entire script is based on SpliceAI.
-The code can be found on their GitHub: https://github.com/Illumina/SpliceAI
+The code can be found on their GitHub:<br>
+https://github.com/Illumina/SpliceAI
 <br>

 ### Prerequisites
 This script requires genome annotation for the genome the user provides.
-These can be downloaded here:
+These can be downloaded here:<br>
 hg38: http://hgdownload.cse.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz
 hg19: http://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/hg19.fa.gz
 <br>
 <br>
 This script requires some dependencies to run.
-These can be found on their respective GitHub pages: https://github.com/biocommons/hgvs https://github.com/mdshw5/pyfaidx https://github.com/gawbul/pyEnsemblRest
+These can be found on their respective GitHub pages:<br>
+https://github.com/biocommons/hgvs
+https://github.com/mdshw5/pyfaidx
+https://github.com/gawbul/pyEnsemblRest